Tutorial V:

 ## Clean up instance data graph

-CLEAR GRAPH <urn:owl.tests>
+CLEAR GRAPH <urn:owl:inference:tests>

 ## Create Instance Data for Relationship Ontology